striezel/botvinnik/doc/configuration-core.md

   attempts before the bot exits.
 Allowed range is from 0 (zero) to 31.
 This setting can be used to avoid that the bot stops when the network connection may occasionally be down for a few seconds.
-One allowed failure is approx. the equivalent of five seconds network downtime.
-(This time may change, if the setting **bot.sync.delay_milliseconds** is set to something else than 5000.)
+One allowed failure is approx. the equivalent of 2.5 seconds network downtime.
+(This time may change, if the setting **bot.sync.delay_milliseconds** is set to something else than 2500.)
   Default value of allowed failures is twelve, if it is not set explicitly.

   Set this to zero, if you want to restore the behaviour used in versions before